flutter/website/src/docs/development/platform-integration/web.md

 You can [file an issue][] on the main Flutter repo.
 Make sure that "web" is included in the title.

+### Which web browser does Flutter support?
+Today Flutter web apps can run on the following browsers:

+Chrome (mobile & desktop)
+Safari (mobile & desktop)
+Edge (mobile & desktop)
+Firefox (desktop)

+During development, Chrome is the default browser for running your app.
+In order to test your web app on other browsers use the `Web server` device option to get a URL serving the app.
+Learn more on how to [run your web apps in any supported browser][]

 ### How do I refresh the app running in the browser?

 You can either use the browser's refresh button,